KQ2 Forecast: Another warm day ahead

-After a warm and sunny Monday, even warmer temperatures will move into the area today as winds from the south west continue to be breezy.
-Today highs will climb into the upper 80s and lower 90s with mostly sunny skies.
+Calmer conditions will move into the area today as the disturbance giving us rain and thunderstorms overnight starts to exit.
+Today sunshine will begin to dominate as temperatures climb back into the upper 80s and lower 90s with a heat index later this afternoon in the mid to upper 90s.

-A chance for rain and a few thunderstorms will push into the area Wednesday afternoon and evening.
-Some storms could be strong at times with heavy rain and gusty winds.
-Thunderstorm chances will continue through Thursday before things dry out for the weekend.
+Warm and calm conditions will continue for this weekend.
+Highs will remain in the upper 80s and lower 90s through the beginning of next week.

 MORE: Hourly Forecast